Cauliflower Gratin

 Instructions

-- Preheat the oven to 400°F. In a 12-inch ovenproof baking dish, drizzle 1 tablespoon of olive oil to coat the bottom.
-Add the cauliflower to the baking dish and set aside.
+- Heat oven to 400°F. Drizzle 1 tbsp olive oil in a 12-in ovenproof dish to coat the bottom.
+Add cauliflower; set aside.

-- Heat the remaining 1 tablespoon oil and the butter in a large pan over medium heat.
-Add the onions and fennel and cook until soft and golden, about 15 minutes.
-Add the garlic and cook for 1 minute, until fragrant.
-Remove the pan from the heat and let cool slightly.
+- Heat remaining 1 tbsp oil and butter in a large pan over medium.
+Cook onions and fennel about 15 min until soft and golden.
+Add garlic; cook 1 min until fragrant.
+Remove from heat and cool slightly.

-- Bring the milk to a boil in a pan over medium heat.
-Reduce to a simmer and whisk in the arrowroot powder.
-Whisk in the mustard and cook, whisking, for 2 minutes.
-Add the salt, pepper, and half the goat cheese and stir.
-Add the onion and fennel mixture and stir well.
+- Bring milk to a boil over medium, reduce to a simmer, and whisk in arrowroot powder.
+Whisk in mustard and cook 2 min.
+Stir in salt, pepper, and half the goat cheese.
+Fold in the onion-fennel mixture.

-- Spread the onion mixture over the cauliflower with a spatula.
-Dot the remaining goat cheese on top.
-Cover the dish with foil and bake for 20 minutes.
-Remove the foil and sprinkle with the pecorino and thyme.
-Return to the oven and bake, uncovered, for 20 minutes, until golden brown and bubbling.
+- Spread mixture over cauliflower with a spatula.
+Dot remaining goat cheese on top.
+Cover with foil and bake 20 min.
+Remove foil, sprinkle with pecorino and thyme, and bake uncovered 20 min more until golden and bubbling.

-- Allow to cool for at least 10 minutes before serving.
+- Cool at least 10 min before serving.

 Active Compounds